sassoftware/viya4-iac-azure/README.md

 ## Overview

 This project helps you to automate the cluster-provisioning phase of SAS Viya platform deployment.
-It contains Terraform scripts to provision the Microsoft Azure Cloud infrastructure resources that are required to deploy SSAS Viya platform product offerings.
+It contains Terraform scripts to provision the Microsoft Azure Cloud infrastructure resources that are required to deploy SAS Viya platform product offerings.
 Here is a list of resources that this project can create:

   >- Azure resource group(s): primary resource group and AKS resource group
   >- Virtual network, network security groups, and network security rules